 Email: J dot Woddis at warwick dot ac dot uk

 Jane Woddis is an independent cultural researcher based in Birmingham.
-She has worked professionally for many years in community-based and educational arts organisations, including senior management responsibilities for fundraising, planning and policy, as well as with the community and workplace research and information centre, Coventry Workshop.
+She has worked professionally for many years in theatre-in-education, community arts and other community-based organisations, where she has held senior management responsibilities for fundraising, policy and strategy, as well as being involved in project facilitation and programming.

 She has been associated with the Centre for Cultural and Media Policy Studies since beginning the MA in European Culture and Administration in 1994, and subsequently undertook a PhD here.
-As an Associate Fellow, she has continued to combine work in the arts world - including undertaking research and evaluations for arts organisations - with academic teaching and research.
-She was Project Manager of Warwick Creative Exchange (a network of University of Warwick academics and cultural practitioners and producers, which aims to encourage knowledge exchange and research collaborations between the academic and cultural community) from 2013 to 2015: https://warwick.ac.uk/fac/cross_fac/warwickcreativeexchange
+As an Associate Fellow at the Centre, she has combined teaching and academic research with work in the cultural sector, including research and evaluations for arts organisations.
+From 2013 to 2015, she was Project Manager of Warwick Creative Exchange, a network of University of Warwick academics and cultural practitioners and producers, aimed at encouraging knowledge exchange and research collaborations between the academic and arts sectors: https://warwick.ac.uk/fac/cross_fac/warwickcreativeexchange

 2013-2015: The Warwick Commission on the Future of Cultural Value.